polyaxon/polyaxon/site/docs/intro/quick-start/operations.md

 Using the operation we will keep the options to use other resources or no resources at all, you can also patch the environment, init, sidecars ...

-Sometime you might want to create a component with predefined values or sometimes the values might not need to change often, in that case it will make sense to push more information to the component.
+Sometimes you might want to create a component with predefined values or sometimes the values might not need to change often, in that case it will make sense to push more information to the component.

 ## Referencing a component